Leading Trump Rivals In Head-to-head Showdown Ahead Of Iowa Vote - UrduPoint

 Leading Trump Rivals In Head-to-head Showdown Ahead Of Iowa Vote

-Washington, (APP - UrduPoint / Pakistan Point News - 10th Jan, 2024) Nikki Haley and Ron DeSantis were limbering up Wednesday for the final debate before voting begins in the Republican presidential Primary, as they seek to pitch themselves as the best alternative to runaway front-runner Donald Trump.
+Des Moines, (APP - UrduPoint / Pakistan Point News - 11th Jan, 2024) Nikki Haley and Ron DeSantis were limbering up Wednesday for the final debate before voting begins in the first US Republican presidential Primary, seeking to pitch themselves as the best alternative to runaway front-runner Donald Trump.

-The head-to-head showdown comes five days before the pivotal first nominating contest in Iowa, considered crucial for winnowing the field and giving those left standing a springboard for the rest of the contest.
+The head-to-head showdown comes five days before the pivotal first nominating contest in Iowa, considered crucial for winnowing the field and giving those left standing a springboard for the rest of the race.

 None of the other challengers met the qualification standards, leaving the stage for Haley and DeSantis to vie one-on-one for the Hawkeye State's undecided voters.